 To mitigate the issues associated with floating-point types:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.15.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.15.5.

 Be cognizant that most arithmetic and bit manipulation operations on non-integers have the potential for undetected wrap-around errors.